 The Royal Aeronautical Society was founded in 1866.
-It is the oldest aeronautical society in the world and with 17,000 members in over 100 countries, an international network of 70 branches and more than 3,500 young members worldwide, it is a global focal point for the entire aerospace community.
+It is the oldest aeronautical society in the world and with over 25,000 members in over 100 countries, an international network of 70 branches and more than 3,500 young members worldwide, it is a global focal point for the entire aerospace community.

 Royal Aeronautical Society